- 1 cup butter, softened

 - In a large bowl, beat the butter, oil and sugars.
 Beat in eggs until well blended.
 Beat in vanilla.
 Combine the flour, baking soda and cream of tartar; gradually add to creamed mixture.

 - Drop by small teaspoonfuls onto ungreased baking sheets.
-Bake at 375° for 8-10 minutes or until lightly browned.
+Bake at 375° until lightly browned, 8-10 minutes.
 Remove to wire racks to cool.
 Yield: about 5 dozen.